Schezwan Paneer Paratha Recipe

 2 inch triangle made.

-Fold over 3 more times and seal the edges using your fingers.
+Step 13: Fold over 3 more times, then seal the edges with your fingers.

 Triangle made.

-Now dust the triangle with some dry flour and roll gently to make a 6-inch triangular paratha.
+Step 14: Now, dust the triangle with some dry flour, then roll it gently to make a 6-inch triangular paratha.

 Keep the edges of the paratha thinner than the center.